11 Reasons You Don't Want to Retire in Florida

 An overabundance of boomers, critters, sweat and weirdness.
 Welcome to the dark side of the Sunshine State.

-As retirement approaches and the punch of the coming polar vortex is conjuring dreams of warmer temperatures and a lost shaker of salt, you have Florida on your mind.
+As retirement approaches, there's a good chance you have Florida on your mind — conjuring dreams of warmer temperatures and a lost shaker of salt.
 After all, it’s the quintessential post-working world existence, so we're told.
 But is it right for you?

 Before you take the Florida plunge, let us offer some earnest advice: Try before you buy.
 Spend some serious leisure time in the Sunshine State.
 Just be sure to skip the hotel and instead rent an Airbnb in a residential area you’re interested in, or park that RV you just bought in an RV-friendly place in Florida.
 Introduce yourself to the neighbors, shop and dine locally, and observe the rhythms of life.
 Stay a few days – or, better, a few weeks – and, as the realities of Florida living sink in, you might not like what you see.